aneldev/dynadux/README.md

-# About Dynadux
+# What is Dynadux

 Advanced and simpler Stores based on `dispatch` and Reducers.

-Dynadux is an alternative or Redux.
-Is not using Redux but is reducing the Redux's cumbersome.
+Dynadux is an alternative to Redux.

+It doesn't use Redux and it reduces Redux's cumbersome.

 It can work for NodeJs libraries, React Apps or React Components without complementary libraries.

 [See the live examples](./doc/Examples.md).

-# How it works?
+# How does it work?

 In general
-- you dispatch actions
+- You dispatch actions
 - Dynadux is calling the reducers and middlewares
-- Dynadux is calling the onChange callback with the fresh state
+- Dynadux is calling the onChange callback with the new state

 # Motivation

-## Benefits to work with Dynadux against classic setState
+## Benefits to work with Dynadux instead of classic setState

 - Reusable State Management.
 - The use of pure reducer functions.